 The Four Square Writing Method is a tried and tested writing and organizing strategy that teaches students better structure and helps them write cohesively.
 Through this strategy, you can also learn how to properly organize a paragraph.

 This visual method will help you focus on writing, provide details and enhance your vocabulary.
-This will also help you conceptualize, understand and structure a piece of writing without any difficulties.
+This will also help you conceptualize, understand and structure a piece of writing without difficulties.

 Keep sentences simple and short